NaughtyMaltiz16/personalized_prompts/README.md

 #### **Common Failure Cases**

-* PGenerating prompts needing specific tone or phrasing
+* Generating prompts needing specific tone or phrasing
-* Generating propmts that usually have specific favorite words or phrases
+* Generating prompts that usually have specific favorite words or phrases
 * Domain-specific topics (ML, coding)

 ---

 ### **3.2 AI Pipeline**

+---

-**A. Preprocessing**
+#### **A. Preprocessing**

 1. Load data (each JSONL line has input and output)

-2..
-Shuffle and split the data
+2. Shuffle and split the data
 3. Load tokenizer
 4. Create prompt:

 ```text